A seamless, extended DG approach for advection-diffusion problems on unbounded domains: Introduction

 In \cite{benacchio:2013, benacchio:2019}, a numerical approach to open boundary conditions was proposed, based on the use of scaled Laguerre functions \cite{shen:2001, shen:2009b, shen:2009, wang:2009, zhuang:2010} for spectral approximations on the semi-infinite line, coupled to finite volume or finite element discretizations on a finite domain.
 Different approaches were used on either side of the artificial boundary, and only the hyperbolic case was considered.
 In addition, the stability analysis in \cite{benacchio:2019} only concerned the discretization on the semi-infinite subdomain.

-This paper expands and completes the previously proposed approach by presenting two major improvements.
-First, the method is extended to hyperbolic-parabolic conservation laws, thus showing that all relevant terms of standard computational fluid dynamics models are amenable to a discretization based on scaled Laguerre functions.
-Second, the hyperbolic-parabolic model equations are discretized in a completely seamless way, using a discontinuous Galerkin (DG) finite element formulation that relies on scaled Laguerre functions as both basis and test functions on the semi-infinite portion, along with Gauss-Laguerre-Radau quadrature rules for numerical integration.
+This paper develops and completes the previously proposed approach by presenting two major improvements.
+First, the method is extended to conservation laws with viscous terms, thus showing that all relevant terms of standard computational fluid dynamics models are amenable to a discretization based on scaled Laguerre functions.
+Second, the advection-diffusion model equations are discretized in a completely seamless way, using a discontinuous Galerkin (DG) finite element formulation that relies on scaled Laguerre functions as both basis and test functions on the semi-infinite portion, along with Gauss-Laguerre-Radau quadrature rules for numerical integration.

 The resulting extended DG approach and its numerical stability on the entire half line are analyzed in the case of a linear advection-diffusion equation, by considering several options for the polynomial basis and quadrature rules.
 Scaled Laguerre functions and Gauss-Laguerre-Radau quadrature formulae prove to be the most stable in all hydrodynamic regimes.